kgleason/www_kirkg_us/posts/how-to-configure-a-freebsd-jail-on-a-digital-ocean-droplet.rst

 |

-You may not have noticed, but some of your keys may not work as expect -- Delete is a great example.
+You may not have noticed, but some of your keys may not work as expected -- the delete is a great example.
 If you add the following chunk of code to the end of the file, that problem will be fixed.
-This code will check the terminal type that is connected and, if the terminal type is one that is expect, it will fix the whacky key bindings:
+This code will check the terminal type that is connected and, if the terminal type is one that is expected, it will fix the whacky key bindings:

 |